dlshriver/intercepts/README.md

 Installation
 ------------

-Intercepts requires Python 3.7+ and can be installed using `pip`.
+Intercepts requires Python 3.7+ on Linux or Windows and can be installed using `pip`.

     $ pip install intercepts